 - Dicing and cooking them with hamburger meat

-- Sprinkling them on a baked potatoes
+- Sprinkling them on baked potatoes

 - Swirling them into homemade butter